Alden Lai

 At GPH, he teaches courses on management, leadership, and strategy in public health.

 Dr. Lai has advised federal and state governments, health systems, international and non-profit organizations, corporations, and philanthropies internationally.
-His professional experiences include being a management consultant, social enterprise strategist, and education researcher.
-He currently serves as Executive Advisor to the Global Wellbeing Initiative, a collaboration between the Wellbeing for Planet Earth Foundation and Gallup Inc. to foster a more globally inclusive understanding of wellbeing for research, practice, and policy.
-Dr. Lai also serves as Chair of the Health Care Research Stream for the Industry Studies Association.
-He is Co-Editor of an upcoming book by Springer on professional development for early career researchers.
-Previously, he served as Chair of the European Health Psychology Society’s early career researcher division, and was an executive committee member in the Academy of Management's Division of Health Care Management.
+His professional experiences include being a management consultant and social enterprise strategist.
+He is currently a board member for the Wellbeing for Planet Earth Foundation, whose mission is to foster a more globally inclusive understanding of wellbeing for research, practice, and policy.

 -